Household Gods (novel): Plot summary

 In general, she finds out the hard way that life in the past was not quite what she thought it would be: slavery is taken for granted, and there are no women's rights, no effective medicine or clean medical practices, little entertainment, and no tampons.
-Over the course of a year and a half, she is forced to revise many of her long-held modern prejudices, including those against alcohol and corporal punishment.
+Over the course of six months, she is forced to revise many of her long-held modern prejudices, including those against alcohol and corporal punishment.

 She survives epidemic disease (the Antonine Plague) and a Germanic invasion that is part of the Marcomannic Wars.
 She finds that early Christianity was uncomfortably zealous and apocalyptic.
-Having managed to ving avoided rape during the occupation of the city by Germanic "barbarians", she experiences a brutal rape by one of the Roman soldiers who came to liberate the city.
-Afterwards, she discusses the role of government and its duties to abused citizens with Roman Emperor Marcus Aurelius who headed personally the Roman military force arriving at Carnuntum.
+Having managed to avoid rape during the occupation of the city by Germanic "barbarians", she experiences a brutal rape by one of the Roman soldiers who came to liberate the city.
+Afterwards, she discusses the role of government and its duties to abused citizens with Roman Emperor Marcus Aurelius, who personally headed the Roman military force arriving at Carnuntum.

 Eventually, Liber and Libera fulfill her desire to return home.
 She wakes from a six-day 'coma' to discover that she can improve both her working and family life.
 Not only have her hard-won skills given her more empathy and self-confidence, but also she now has greater appreciation for the life that modern conveniences allow.
 With her new perspective, she can more easily and successfully deal with the stress and difficulties of her existence.

 Critical reactions

-Jo Walton remarked, "Household Gods is a well-written book that always annoys the heck out of me....
-Nicole Gunther-Perrin is a lawyer in Los Angeles, and she’s the most irritating person you could ever spend a whole book with.... she's had this marvellous opportunity and there she is so passive and ignorant that I want to kick her out of the way and do it myself and prove that women can be Martin Padway and not all Nicole Gunther-Perrin.
-(Also, I have had headlice.
-They're not that bad.)"
+Jo Walton has described it as "a well-written book that always annoys the heck out of [her]", because Nicole is "the most irritating person you could ever spend a whole book with".
+Walton particularly faulted Nicole's lack of curiosity, specifically citing the scene where, after returning to California, Nicole visits a bookstore, discovers that she is still able to read Latin, and then leaves the bookstore without making any attempt to discover the fate of any of the people she had met.